staticintlucas/staticintlucas.github.io/index.md

 - I'm constantly working on some random project.
 I eventually end up losing interest in most, but it's a habit I'm trying *really* hard to break.
 - I work on pretty much everything hardware or low-level software, but I get often scared by anything web related.
-I made this website though, so 🤷
+I did make this website though, so that's something.